Launching a Multi-Vendor Marketplace VS D2C Website

 • Partner with a local craftsperson who makes beautiful ceramic pour-over drippers.

-• Feature these drippers on the their website, highlighting their unique design and perfect match with specific Shipturtle blends.
+• Feature these drippers on their website, highlighting their unique design and perfect match with specific Shipturtle blends.

 • This partnership elevates the customer experience and positions them as a brand that supports local businesses.